I was never allowed to make any of my own choices or decisions growing up, so I’ve had to learn as the adult how to do those.

 Making any kind of choice or decision takes confidence and the mental ability for us to work through the consequences on some of those decisions.
 Making good initial choices will allow us to make better decisions.

 The following suggestions may help:

 - Encourage children to make their own decisions by giving them two or three choices to choose from;

-A good starting point would be to teach children about values, because our values usually form the foundations so that we go on to make choices.
-Without those, I believe we will all begin to struggle.
-If we, as adults struggle with choices, our children will struggle too.
-They learn from us.
+A good starting point would be to teach children about values, because values form the foundations for some of our choices.
+If adults struggle with choices, their children may struggle too.

-Of course, without knowing what’s right from wrong, none of this will work.
+Without knowing right from wrong, children will also struggle.
 For example, if a child throws an innate object at another child and that child gets hurt, then that decision is wrong.
-Children need to know if they do something wrong.
+Children need to know and be shown when they do something wrong.

-It’s important to discuss the merits of making decisions based on our choices and explain how those decisions are made.
-I believe that when we know what we want, we are usually confident about making our decisions, based on our choices.
-When I started making choices and decisions as an adult, I based my decisions around what other people wanted, which didn’t accord with what I wanted, for myself.
+It’s important to discuss the merits of making certain decisions based around our choices.
+I believe that when we know what we want, we are usually confident about making our decisions, based on those initial choices.

-I think as long as parents continue to teach and point out where their children go wrong in a positive way, they will eventually learn how to make choices and decisions that will benefit them mostly and with the right encouragement they will be successful.
+That as long as parents continue to teach and point things out around their children’s choices, they will eventually learn how to make choices that will benefit them and with the right encouragement they will be successful.

 Sadly, my choices were always those that fell into line with what my parents wanted.
 The lesson here is make sure the choices you make are for yourself.